"It's a normal family": they reveal Clara Chía's meeting with the children of Shakira and Piqué

 Then, ‘Nacho Gay’, one of the panelists of the ‘show’, dropped the bomb: “In the last fifteen days, in Spain, I know that (Piqué and Shakira’s children) have been related to her.
 The children have been with Clara Chía.
 It is a normal family.
 It’s a normal couple.”

-Until now, it had been said that there was a clause that prevented Clara Chía from relating to Milan and Sasha, children of Piqué and Shakira.
+Until now, It had been said that there was a clause that prevented Clara Chía from relating to Milan and Sasha, sons of Piqué and Shakira.
 However, the popular entertainment program denies that condition.

 More news